varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 When the Steroids `connect` console is run with the `--watch` option, changes to the files and directories listed in the exclude array will not trigger updates.

+It is also possible to exclude files directly from the command line by running `$ steroids connect` with the `--watchExclude path1,path2,path3` flag.

 ## steroids.config.hooks

 *Defaults:* none